tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

 ## Prediction evaluation

 Finally, we collect all predictions to compare the *out-of-sample* prediction error evaluated on ten thousand new data points.
 Note that for the evaluation, we use the call to `extract_mold` to ensure that we use the same pre-processing steps for the testing data across each model.
-We also use the somewhat advanced functionality in `hardhat::forge`, which provides an easy, consistent, and robust pre-processor at prediction time.
+We also use the somewhat advanced functionality in `forge()`, which provides an easy, consistent, and robust pre-processor at prediction time.

 ```r